jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter says nothing.

 "Because Rome understood power.
 Julius Caesar built a wooden bridge over the Rhine in ten days.
-He crossed it, showed off his beautiful legions, then left and his wonder behind him.
+He crossed it, showed off his beautiful legions, then left, burning his wonder behind him.
 The bridge was theater.
 A demonstration.
-The Germanic tribes were dumbfounded.
+The Germanic tribes were dumbfounded by our technology.
+They used log boats to cross!
 So confused they were scared of us and so left Rome alone for centuries; because of a few bridges."

 "So we were cruel?"

 "No!
-If they raided us they'd die.
+When they raided us they'd die.
 Instead the traded and we had peace.
 We were *effective*.
 The desert they called peace *was* peace—Roman peace, created by Roman swords.
 The bridge that burned still stood in the minds of those who saw it."

 The woodcutter shifts.
 "Some people say—"